syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/TabControlAdv.md

 ![](TabControlAdv_images/TabControlAdv_img5.jpeg)

-The **KeepSelectedTabInFrontRow** property will bring the selected tab to the front row (applicable only in the case of Multiline Tabs).

 ## UseMnemonic

 This property specifies whether the TabControlAdv interprets the Ampersand character (&) as an Access key prefix character or not.
 The default value is set to False.